Talking to Kids About Racism and ViolenceEn Español

 Rely on your support system

 Witnessing scenes of racist violence is deeply upsetting for many parents, but for parents of children of color, it can also be traumatic.
-Take time to check in with your own mental health during this time, especially given the additional stress of the coronavirus crisis.
+Take time to check in with your own mental health.
 If you’re feeling exhausted or overwhelmed, reach out to your networks for support.
 Friends, family members, religious leaders and mental health professionals can all help you process your own emotions and plan conversations with children.

 It can also help to bring in trusted allies to talk to your children themselves — having an adult perspective that doesn’t come from a parent can give them more space to sort through what they’re feeling and ask questions.